tooltwist/reverse-proxy-test-harness/README.md

     $ open http://192.168.99.100:8080/

+### Experiments

+Possible experiements:

+1. Change the Apache config to route to real ToolTwist servers.
+2. Use NGinx instead of Apache.

 ### The test page
 On the first screen, choose a country.
 (BTW, This page was served up from within Apache, as a PHP page.)